 Impact on Retirement Pay

 There are two major impacts on retirement.
 The first, is these servicemembers retire as enlisted members, not officers.
 Their paperwork and retiree cards will be in the enlisted ranks.
 The other impact is on retirement pay.

 The immediate impact on the pension is obvious – these soon-to-be-retirees will be earning substantially less in their retirement checks than they would have had they been able to serve an additional year or two.
 I’ll give an example in just a moment.
 But here is the worst part: these servicemembers’ pensions will be paid based on their previous enlisted pay.

 Using High-3 rules, you have to go back to their highest three years of pay at their enlisted ranks.
 So not only do you have to take away their Officer Pay as though it never happened, these servicemembers’ pensions will be based on old pay scales at their previous rank.
-To add insult to injury, these servicemembers are artificially held at their last pay grade.
-So someone who served as an E-7 is forever an E-7 for pay and retirement purposes, even if they became a Captain.
+To add insult to injury, these service members are artificially held at their last pay grade.
+So someone who served as an E-7 is forever an E-7 for pay and retirement purposes, even if they earned the rank of Captain.

 These servicemembers didn’t have the same opportunities for promotion through the enlisted ranks.
 Its very possible many of these officers would have been able to promote one or two times as an enlisted member.
 Some of them may have been able to max out their pay scale and become E-9’s and potentially extend their service well beyond 20 years.
 But they weren’t given that opportunity.

 Reduced Pension for Enlisted Vs. Officer:

-Here is a sample based on an E-7 pay grade and O-3E at 20 years service (7 as an officer)*.
+Here is a sample based on an E-7 pay grade and O-3E at 20 years service (7 years as an officer)*.
 (Note: the numbers referenced utilize the 2014 pay scale, which was when this article was originally published).